ksu-is/WhereToRecycle-BW/projectroadmap.md

 -[ x ] Track your progress on planned and emerging tasks in your projectroadmap.md document.

 Sprint 3:
--[ ] Make at least 6 small updates in repository and commit changes -[ ] Do this in Github Desktop
+-[ x ] Make at least 6 small updates in repository and commit changes -[ x ] Do this in Github Desktop
--[ ] Each commit should include a comment that explains what you did.
+-[ x ] Each commit should include a comment that explains what you did.
 The comment must be specific.
--[ ] Create a PowerPoint slide introducing your project and upload it.
+-[ x ] Create a PowerPoint slide introducing your project and upload it.
 Include this information:
--[ ] List your project team members.
+-[ x ] List your project team members.
--[ ] Show the title of your project.
+-[ x ] Show the title of your project.
--[ ] Show a tag line that introduces the main concept of what it does/will do.
+-[ x ] Show a tag line that introduces the main concept of what it does/will do.
--[ ] Show 1-2 screenshots or pictures demonstrating the idea or parts (optional) Each person must upload a PPT slide in D2L.
+-[ x ] Show 1-2 screenshots or pictures demonstrating the idea or parts (optional) Each person must upload a PPT slide in D2L.
 Each team must ensure there is a copy in their Github repository so that future coders can quickly grasp the idea.

 Nov 15, 2025
 I've been a bit overwhelmed this week figuring out where to start.
 I've been researching how to create an app with flask on Github to help understand what I need to do to start, but I haven't found anything helpful (except from our class).
 I figured out how to start the code by creating a file called app.py in the WhereToRecycle-BW repository in VSCode.
 I read over the information on D2L about importing modules, but flask isn't importing, so I'm re-watching the Project Demo: Flask video to get it started.